q3769/chunk4j/README.md

     }

     private Message toMessage(Chunk chunk) {
-        // pack a chunk into a transport-specific message ...
+        // pack/serialize a chunk POJO into a transport-specific message ...
     }
     ...